palm86/hex_flora/priv/herbarium/gladiolus_venustus.md

     }
 }
 ---
 Cormous geophyte of about 40cm.
 Leaves linear or curved.
-Flowers two-lipped, tepals green-yellow with purple tips, fragrant.
+Flowers (August to October) two-lipped, tepals green-yellow with purple tips, fragrant.

 <!-- read more -->